fossasia/wp-tweet-feed-plugin/readme.txt

 1. In WordPress admin go to 'Appearance' -> 'Widgets' and add "Twitter Widget Pro" to one of your widget-ready areas of your site

 == Frequently Asked Questions ==

-= Can I use more than one instance of this widget? =

-Yes, Twitter Widget Pro employs the multi-widget pattern, which allows you to not only have more than one instance of this widget on your site, but even allows more than one instance of this widget in a single sidebar.

 = Can I follow more than one feed? =